Polito-Software-Engineering-2-Group-10/ThesisManagement/frontend/README.md

 ![Thesis_Search_Student](images/Thesis_Search_Student.png)

 #### 2. Thesis apply page.
-Students can click on the thesis title directly to enter apply page when they find interested thesis.
+Students can click on the thesis title directly to enter `apply` page when they find interested thesis.
 ![Thesis_Apply_Student](images/Thesis_Apply_Student.png)

-When they click 'Apply now!' button, they can view the new application status in 'Browse Decision' page later.
+When they click 'Apply now!' button, they can view the new application status in `Browse Decision` page later.
 ![Thesis_afterApply_Student](images/Thesis_afterApply_Student.png)

 #### 3. Browse Decision page.